 A New Life

-Their musings over how those empty nest years would be filled took a sudden turn in a new direction when Judy learned she was pregnant with their first child together.
-Several months later Kelly Page Horton made her entry into the world.
+Their lives took a sudden turn when Judy learned she was pregnant with their fourth child.
+Several months later they welcomed Kelly Page Horton.

-She was fat, bald, and beautiful - and bore the unmistakable marks of Down syndrome.
-This meant that Kelly would most likely always need help to live a good life.
+Kelly was fat, bald, and beautiful - and bore the unmistakable marks of Down syndrome.
 A new journey had begun.

-They knew Kelly would be fine as long as she was in school and living at home, but what about when she graduated from high school?
+They knew Kelly would be fine as long as she was living at home, but what about when she graduated from high school?
 Where would she find friends?
 Where would she live?
 Who would care for her?
 Challenge her?
-Would the government pay for it?
+Would there be financial help?
 Would she be able to work?
-If she were able, could she find a job?
+Could she even find a job?

 The Hortons knew that unless Kelly had support her throughout her life isolation, estrangement and loneliness would be a constant threat.
 In short, where would the community of love and opportunity come from for Kelly after her parents were gone?